-Did you know that July is Dry Eye Awareness Month?
+Did you know that July is Dry Eyes Awareness Month?
 You may not have even heard about dry eye before, at least not as a medical condition.
 Not only is dry eye a real condition, but it’s also extremely common and affects 30 million people a year in the US.

-So what exactly is dry eye?
+So what exactly are dry eyes?
 Simply put, dry eye happens when your body doesn’t produce enough water in your tears to keep your eyes lubricated.
 This may sound minor, but a lack of proper lubrication in the eye can lead to inflammation, soreness, and even infection.
 Dry eye is a chronic condition for many people.
 Let’s learn just a few more surprising facts about chronic dry eye.

 Dry Eye Can Happen If You Make A Normal Amount Of Tears